 The framework was established to help monitor and evaluate the Scottish Government’s ‘Rights Respect and Recovery' strategy, which focuses on drug and alcohol prevention, tackling health inequalities and continuous improvements in the delivery of services across the whole of Scotland.

-Highlighting the approach taken, Phil Mackie, Consultant in Public Health at Public Health Scotland said:
+Highlighting the approach taken, Phil Mackie, Consultant in Public Health at PHS, said:

 “We are pleased to have taken forward this work on monitoring and evaluating of the ‘Rights, Respect and Recovery’ strategy.

-To better collate and present the indicators, an interactive data portal produced by Public Health Scotland has also been launched.
+To better collate and present the indicators, an interactive data portal produced by PHS has also been launched.

 The portal draws data from a range of verified sources, with the aim that it will provide stakeholders with one accessible point to find accurate and up-to-date information that will best support the collected effort towards reducing drug and alcohol-related harms in Scotland.

 Commenting on this output, Phil said:

 “PHS has also created a data portal which presents the MERRR indicators.
 This seeks to help understanding of the progress made towards delivering the strategy.